 In a beautiful and quiet natural area on a headland (udde) next to Lake Mälaren 5 km northeast of Upplands Väsby, lies this crag.
 From the top of the ancient castle next to the crag, you have a mile-wide view over the water and away towards Märsta.
-The crag is about 75 meters long and the routes are between 10-18 meters high.
-Mostly solid and fine gneiss/granite.
+This crag is about 75 meters long, and the routes are 10-18 meters high.
+The rock is mostly solid and fine gneiss/granite.

 The left part of the main wall, which is a bit difficult to overlook, is divided by ledges and corners in different sizes, but if you give it some time and check it out you will find quite okay shorter sections and routes.
 Some of the scattered bolts have been replaced and several anchors have been fitted (2013), but it's still some old bolts and pitons that would need to be replaced.